cshepherd/tszm-react/README.md

 ## Roadmap

 - Dual-display web app: xterm.js terminal display with full z3+ cursor positioning support, as well as a window showing png output from zmcdn (this is mostly working)
+- LocalStorage is more than large enough to support the defacto game save standard.
+It's probably time.
 - React Native port for iOS/Android/Samsung refrigerator (I joke but Native is the next target)
 - Potential to start the audiotext version from here (... wouldn't the Native version be a great place to start the narrated/spoken version?)